albinati/audioSummaryGPT/README.md

     python transcriber.py
     ```

-    This will create a `transcript.txt` file and several `transcript_chunk*.txt` files in the input folder.
+    This will create a `transcript.txt` file in the output folder.

 2. **Generate the summary**